 Souran Manoochehri, Chair of the Department of Mechanical Engineering

 Welcome!
-This year we celebrate 150 years of passion, purpose, and growth!
 From its role as the birthplace of the American Society of Mechanical Engineers to our proud history of innovative curricular enhancements and current cutting-edge research programs, our department has long been a pioneer in the field of mechanical engineering.

 $10 million dollars in active research funding.